Maelic/SGG-Benchmark/METRICS.md

 ### Top@K Accuracy (A@K)
 It is actually caused by the misunderstanding of PredCls and SGCls protocols.
 [Contrastive Losses](https://arxiv.org/abs/1903.02728) reported Recall@K of PredCls and SGCls by not just giving ground-truth bounding boxes, but also giving the ground-truth subject-object pairs, so no ranking is involved.
 The results can only be considerred as Top@K Accuracy (A@K) for the given K ground-truth subject-object pairs.

-### Sentence-to-Graph Retrieval (S2G)
-S2G is proposed by [Unbiased Scene Graph Generation from Biased Training](https://arxiv.org/abs/2002.11949) as an ideal downstream task that only relies on the quality of SGs, for the existing VQA and Captioning are too complicated and challenged by their own bias.
-It takes human descriptions as queries, searching for matching scene graphs (images), where SGs are considered as the symbolic representations of images.
-More details will be explained in [S2G-RETRIEVAL.md](maskrcnn_benchmark/image_retrieval/S2G-RETRIEVAL.md).

 # Two Common Misunderstandings in SGG Metrics
 When you read/follow a SGG paper, and you find that its performance is abnormally high for no obvious reasons, whose authors could mess up some metrics.